 Step 5.
 Force a Sheriff Sale of any Land or Real Property Owned by the Debtors.

 Finally, you can collect a judgment in Pennsylvania by forcing a sheriff sale of the defendants real property.

 This is significantly more costly than seizing a bank account or levying on personal property (est. $2,000 to $3,000 more in court costs).
 Each of the 67 counties in Pennsylvania have different costs, forms and policies as to how Sheriff Sales of real property are handled.

 Before considering a sheriff sale of real property, you must ALWAYS do a title search first (estimated cost $150).

 Sheriff’s sales are a great idea when there is equity in real property owned by the debtor.
-This must be verified by a title search first.
+As stated, this must be verified by a title search first.
 It is also almost always a good idea to have an appraisal of any real property before proceeding with a sheriff sale against it.

 The best way to collect a judgment in Pennsylvania is to:

-- Have the Sheriff Serve the Writ Of Execution to seize bank accounts, sell assets, or force a sheriff sale.
+- Have the Sheriff Serve the Writ Of Execution to seize bank accounts by serving interrogatories to any garnishee holding monies of the debtor;

 If you have questions about a Pennsylvania debt collection case, please feel free to call our offices at (412) 802.6666 or email us at email@example.com.

 We offer free consultations and would be happy to help.